UpSumTech/vim_setup/README.md

 ## Getting started

+### Absolute requirement

+python dylib files must be present in $HOME/lib and point to proper files for python 2 and python 3.
+See, SettingLoader.vim for what those dll files refer to

 ### Pre-requirements
     This outlines the setup process for vim in an ubuntu machine You can replicate similar steps for mac or other linux flavours